 The weather in Helsinki is influenced by its coastal location along the Gulf of Finland, resulting in milder winters and cooler summers compared to areas further inland.

-3. Summer (June to August): Summers in Helsinki are mild and pleasant, with average temperatures ranging from 15°C to 21°C (59°F to 70°F).
-The city experiences the “white nights” phenomenon during the summer, with extended daylight hours and the sun sets late in the evening.
+- Summer (June to August): Summers in Helsinki are mild and pleasant, with average temperatures ranging from 15°C to 21°C (59°F to 70°F).
+The city experiences the “white nights” phenomenon during the summer, with extended daylight hours and the sun setting late in the evening.

-4. Autumn (September to November): Autumn is a beautiful time to visit Helsinki when the city’s parks and forests are covered with colourful leaves.
+- Autumn (September to November): Autumn is a beautiful time to visit Helsinki when the city’s parks and forests are covered with colourful leaves.
 Average temperatures in autumn range from 10°C to 0°C (50°F to 32°F).
-As autumn progresses, temperatures cool down, and the days become shorter.
-The transition to winter begins, and the city experiences more rainfall.
+As autumn progresses, temperatures cool down, the days become shorter and the city experiences more rainfall.

 Travel Gear

-For information on travel gear and what to pack click here.
+For information on travel gear and what to pack click below.

 Language